A Global Outlook: Access for Everybody

 Who Writes Our Books?

-It’s important to us that our books should be accessed by people the world over, but we also want our authors to be a diverse group of people, so that we publish quality research from across the globe and by talented writers from many different intellectual and cultural backgrounds.
+It’s important to us that our books should be accessed by people the world over, but we also want to publish quality research from across the globe and by talented writers from many different intellectual and cultural backgrounds.
 Our books published since the beginning of 2016 have been written by 229 contributors in total (including authors of individual chapters in edited collections) of whom 18 are from developing countries (8%) and 89 are female (39%).
 We want to build on these figures to diversify and expand our authorship, as well as our readership.

 For information about submitting a book proposal to us, including details of our rigorous peer-review process, please click here.